acmerobotics/road-runner/README.md

 ### Core

-1. Load your `ftc_app` project into Android Studio.
+1. Open your `ftc_app` project in Android Studio.

-1. Open up the `build.gradle` file in the module you'd like to install in (usually `TeamCode`).
+1. Open up the Gradle file for the module you'd like to install in (probably `TeamCode/build.release.gradle`).

-1. At the bottom of the file, add a `repositories` block with `jcenter()`.
-Next add a `dependencies` block with `implementation 'com.acmerobotics.roadrunner:core:0.2.3'`.
-After you're finished, your `build.gradle` should look like this:

-    ```groovy
-    // beginning of the file

-    repositories {
-        // other repositories
-        jcenter()
-    }

-    dependencies {
-        // other dependencies
-        implementation 'com.acmerobotics.roadrunner:core:0.2.3'
-    }
-    ```
+1. Add `implementation 'com.acmerobotics.roadrunner:core:0.2.3'` to the end of the `dependencies` block.

-1. Although Road Runner only has a few dependencies, these may exceed the method reference limit imposed by some version of Android.
-Fortunately, there are a few ways to address this restriction as described below.
+1. (Android only) Although Road Runner only has a few dependencies, these may exceed the method reference limit imposed by some versions of Android.
+Fortunately, there are a few ways around this.
 For more information, see [this article](https://developer.android.com/studio/build/multidex).

     1. **If you do not need to target API level 19** (i.e., in FTC, you don't need to use ZTE speeds), then just add `multiDexEnabled true` to the `defaultConfig` closure (for FTC, this is located inside `build.common.gradle`).